Latent Space Smoothing for Individually Fair Representations: Experiments

+\textbf{Transfer learning} {} To demonstrate the modularity of our approach, we show that LASSI can learn fair and transferable representations which are useful for unseen downstream tasks.
+To that end, we turn off the classification loss, consistent with prior work~\cite{madras2018learning} ($\lambda_1 = 0$, \ie the representation $\lassi$ is trained unsupervised), and enable the reconstruction loss ($\lambda_3 = 0.1$).
+The reconstruction network $Q$ has an architecture symmetric to that of $\lassi$.
+In~\cref{tbl:transfer} we report the accuracies and the certified fairness on $7$ different, relatively well-balanced, downstream tasks.
+The models perform slightly worse compared to the case where the downstream task is known in advance, but the obtained certified individual fairness is still consistently high -- more than 80\% for the most complex similarity specification (\texttt{P+Y+B}) and above 90\% for the simpler ones.
+Standard deviations and baseline accuracies on these tasks are reported in~\cref{app:more-experimental-results-stddev}.

-To verify that the root cause for the individual unfairness is algorithmic and not dataset specific, we evaluate our method on the balanced FairFace~\citep{karkkainen2021fairface} dataset.
+\textbf{Training on FairFace dataset} {} To verify that LASSI works well in different settings, we also evaluate on the FairFace~\cite{karkkainen2021fairface} dataset.
 We select \texttt{Race=Black} as a sensitive attribute and predict \texttt{Age}.
 This is a very challenging multi-class task with around $60$\% state of the art accuracy.
-We report results on 172 test samples with $\epsilon=0.5$, $\sigma_{enc}=0.375$, $\sigma_{cls}=2.5$ and $\lambda_2 = 0.05$, $\delta = 25$ to leave enough capacity to the model. $L$ is originally pretrained on ImageNet~\citep{deng2009imagenet}.
-Naive obtains $45.93$\% accuracy and $6.4$\% certified fairness, while LASSI has $45.35$\% and $20.35$\% respectively, demonstrating that LASSI can significantly improve the certified individual fairness even in the balanced data setting.
+Therefore, we create two easier tasks: \texttt{Age-2}, predicting if an individual is younger or older than $30$, and \texttt{Age-3} with three target ranges: $[0-19]$, $[20-39]$, and $40+$. \cref{tbl:fairface-main-text} reports the results for $\epsilon=0.5$.
+We verify that transfer learning also works in this setup by training on \texttt{Age-2} and then transferring the representations to all three tasks.
+As the tasks are related, increasing the classification loss weight $\lambda_1$ on the base task from $0$ to $0.01$, increases both the transfer downstream accuracy and the certified fairness.
+The highest certified fairness is generally obtained when the downstream task is known and the model is trained on it (LASSI, $\lambda_1 = 1$).